 - The investment is within a common enterprise.

-- Profit is expected from the work of promoters or any third party.
+- Profit comes from the work of promoters or any third party.

 Another noteworthy information about determining securities is profit.
 Does the profit come from the investment?
 Who controls the profit?
 If investors cannot control the profit, then the asset must be declared a security.